ilyshoaib/portfolio/src/markdown-pages/info/about.md

 ## Shoaib Ahmad

 - 💡 I am a passionate individual with a strong interest in hacking, artificial intelligence, and cybersecurity.
 With expertise in penetration testing and ethical hacking, I am dedicated to ensuring the security and integrity of digital systems in the cyber space.
 I am also a firm believer in the potential of blockchain technology and actively invest in it.
-- 👨‍🎓 Final-year CS Student at the Air University.
+- 👨‍🎓 Final-year Cyber Security Student at the Air University.
 - ⚡ Securing your online presence at OffensioX.